AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 - “Post an approved summary to #incidents after I review the draft.”

-- “Prepare a vendor follow-up email from Outlook plus SharePoint contract context.”
+- “Prepare a vendor follow-up email from Outlook plus the SharePoint contract context.”

-- “Turn this chat commitment into a Deadlines item for Friday.”
+- “Turn this chat commitment into a Deadline for Friday.”

 Best-fit teams